 Here’s my story!

-But, life is worth living and living well!
+But I firmly believe that life is worth living and living well!

 I often dream of selling every earthly possession so I can travel the world making friends while eating croissants, curry, and other regional fare.